Tinnitus: You can turn down the volume

 - Current Approaches to Helping the Tinnitus Patient - Dr. Richard Tyler, UIHC (53:51)

-- International Conference on the Management of the Tinnitus and Hyperacusis Patient (for clinicians and patients)
+- International Conference on the Management of the Tinnitus and Hyperacusis Patient (for clinicians and patients) - I attended this conference

 - Nothing To Fear.
 Just A Noise In My Ear. (my free e-book for children)